franciskershaw/slice-of-pie/README.md

 * Custom 404 pages were created to display at any point a user ended up on the wrong link with a redirect CTA back to safety.
 I elected to use 404 pages for all errors as I believe this code is slightly more user friendly and recognisable to general audiences on websites.

-* Any required form field will not allow a form to be submitted without
+* Any required form field will not allow a form to be submitted without filling in these fields correctly, through the use of the required attribute.

+* Unavailable products are greyed out, with their price being replaced with a very noticeable 'Unavailable', while the button to add to basket is disabled.

+(Screenshot)

+* If an unavailable product is in the wishlist, the buttons to add that item directly into the basket are removed, and a 'Coming soon' message replaces the product name.

+(Screenshot)

 #### On the backend

 * The @login_required decorator was employed on several backend functions relating to admin permissions to restrict non superusers from certain actions on the site.
 That way, anyone who tries to force their way into certain sections or with a url to remove or edit products will be stopped and provided with a toast message explaining why they cannot continue.

+* Checks are made to ensure that unavailable products are not added into the basket, thus ensuring the user does not accidentally purchase something that is not available for purchase.

 * Several of the forms have required=True coded into the backend in order to build on top of the required attribute from the front end.

 ### Features left to implement

-Due to time constraints imposed by the fortunate offer of my first full-time developer job before development of this project began, there were several features that I was not able to implement fully or at all by the time the submission deadline rolled around.
-However, I view this iteration of the site as version 1 (or beta), and I would very much like to return to rethink some aspects of the design and features.
+The scope of this project was a huge step up from my previous work, and unfortunately due to time constraints there were several features that I was not able to implement fully or at all by the time the submission deadline rolled around.
+However, I view this iteration of the site as version 1 and I would very much like to return to rethink some aspects of the design and features.

-* I initially wanted an animation to greet the user when landing on the homepage, possibly of the tables assembling themselves in an aesthetically pleasing motion - I had neither the required skillset or time to learn how to make this a reality on this occasion.
+* I initially wanted an animation to greet the user when landing on the homepage, possibly of the tables assembling themselves in an aesthetically pleasing motion - I had neither the required skill set or time to learn how to make this a reality on this occasion.

 * I would like users with accounts to be able to leave reviews or testimonials for the site and aggregate an average rating.